Why do we prefer options we know?

 In medicine, both doctors and patients can exhibit the ambiguity effect.
-Doctors may hesitate to recommend a treatment that they are unfamiliar with, even though it may be in the patient’s best interest.
+Doctors may hesitate to recommend a treatment that they are unfamiliar with even though it may be in the patient’s best interest.
 Patients, on the other hand, may be unwilling to receive treatment that they feel they lack information about, making it important for doctors to ensure that they explain their recommended treatment plan clearly and without using jargon.

 Example 2 - Making a sale

 Store owners can lose business due to the ambiguity effect.
-If customers find that certain information is not provided at your store, but is readily accessible at your competitor’s, they may choose to shop with your competitor in order to avoid ambiguous options.
+If customers find that certain information is not provided at your store, but is readily accessible at your competitor’s, they may choose to shop with your competitor to avoid ambiguous options.